nguyensjsu/sp18-281-avengers/Project_documentation/Respect_Aaditya_Deowanshi.md

 * Durng the team discussion, every team member shared their reseach work they have done on the project.
 This has helped the team to easily design the architecture of the project.

 * The team also decided on who works on which module (micro services) of the project during the discussion.

+## Respect shown in Week 5

+* After researching on the project for four weeks, the team laid down a proper plan to build the project within the deadline.

+* During team discussions, the team were open to opinions and discussions.
+This shows the respect shown by the team.

+* During the team discussions, team members helped each other in resolving several bugs that were there in the project.